CIRCUITSTATE/CSE_GNSS/README.md

 git clone https://github.com/CIRCUITSTATE/CSE_GNSS.git
 ```

+[**Git**](https://git-scm.com) should be installed on your computer.

-The library can also be installed via **PlatformIO**.
+The library can also be installed via [**PlatformIO**](https://platformio.org).
 All officially listed Arduino listed libraries are automatically fetched by PlatformIO.
-Use the `lib_deps` search option to install the library.
+Use the [`lib_deps`](https://docs.platformio.org/en/latest/projectconf/sections/env/options/library/lib_deps.html) search option to install the library.

+## Dependencies

+This library depends on the following libraries:

 # Examples

 Two example sketches are included with this library which you can find inside the `examples` folder.

-* `Print_GPRMC` - Reads the NMEA output from the GNSS module and extracts the GPRMC sentence and prints it on the serial monitor.
+- [**Print_GPRMC**](/examples/Print_GPRMC/) - Reads the NMEA output from the GNSS module and extracts the GPRMC sentence and prints it on the serial monitor.
-* `View_GNSS_Data` - Directly reads raw NMEA output from the GNSS module and prints it to the serial monitor.
+- [**View_GNSS_Data**](/examples/View_GNSS_Data/) - Directly reads raw NMEA output from the GNSS module and prints it to the serial monitor.

 # Tutorial

-A complete tutorial on GPS/GNSS is available on the [CIRCUITSTATE website](https://www.circuitstate.com/tutorials/what-is-gps-gnss-how-to-interface-ublox-neo-6m-gps-module-with-arduino/).
+A complete tutorial on GPS/GNSS is available on the CIRCUITSTATE website - [What is GPS/GNSS & How to Interface u-blox NEO-6M GPS Module with Arduino](https://www.circuitstate.com/tutorials/what-is-gps-gnss-how-to-interface-ublox-neo-6m-gps-module-with-arduino/).
 This tutorial uses the **u-blox NEO-6M GY-NEO6MV2** GPS module wired with a **FireBeetle-ESP32E** board.

 # API Documentation